Atomic-Buy/Atomic-Buy/doc/design.md

 When a customer want to buy some content committed by `COM`, it make a `Purchase Request` to Merchant.
 The request contain `(sk_payer, COM)`,which tell the merchant that **"I want to by content committed by `COM`, and give me the decryption key `sk_payee` safely, by encypted `sk_payee` using `sk_payer`**.

-### Proof of Purchase

-The proof of purchase proves that **"I have paid enough money for content `C`"**.
-In lightning network, a payment is settled when the sha256 hash `h` of a preimage revealing to the payer.

-The proof of Purchase `PoP` consists of two following parts:
+When the merchant received the request, it will return a `receipt` to cumstomer:
 - `Receipt`:
     - `h_sk_payer = poseidon_hash(sk_payer)`: the ciminion secret key of buyers
     - `h` : the sha256 hash of a preimage
     - `COM`: the content that the payer wants.
     - `timestamp`: payment deadline for payer.
     - `sig`: payee's signature of elements above

+### Proof of Purchase

+The proof of purchase proves that **"I have paid enough money for content `C`"**.
+In lightning network, a payment is settled when the sha256 hash `h` of a preimage revealing to the payer.

+The proof of Purchase `PoP` consists of two following parts:
+- `Receipt`
 - `pre-image`: preimage of `h`

 `Judge` can verify this prove by verfity that if: `sign_{k_sk_payee}(h_sk_payer, h, timestamp) == sig && sha256(pre-image) == h`.